 Want to update your kitchen?
 Adding a tile backsplash to your kitchen wall will surely serve this purpose quite well.
-In fact, it makes the boring cooking work lively.
-Next, the question comes is that what type of tile you will choose.
+It makes boring cooking work lively.
+Next, the question comes is what type of tile you will choose.
 Well, there are several options.
 For example, you can go for peel-and-stick tile or mosaics for easy installation.
 Whatever you may choose, the installation process isn’t something very easy.

 To make it easy to understand, we’ve divided the whole procedure into three parts.
-In each part, we described the process step by step.
+In each section, we described the process step by step.

 - Unsanded white grout